hebcal/hebcal-js/README.md

 This will cause any webpages with the Hebcal script to request the user's permission to view their location.
 If they deny it, the default location will be `[0, 0]`.

-To turn off this feature, use the `client.noloc.min.js` script instead of the usual `client.min.js` script.
-The unminified version is `client.noloc.js`.
+To turn off this feature, use the `hebcal.noloc.min.js` script instead of the usual `hebcal.min.js` script.
+The unminified version is `hebcal.noloc.js`.
+All of these files are in the `client` folder.

 ### Source maps